 Our commitment will unfold through various stages over many years.
-We have identified seven strategic objectives to guide us over the next five years.
+We have identified eight strategic objectives to guide us over the next five years.

 We are committed to safely managing Canada's used nuclear fuel over the long term.
 Our plan for doing this, known as Adaptive Phased Management, was developed in close collaboration with the public and specialists over a three-year period.
 It reflects goals and values expressed by Canadians.